dumek25/Portfolio/README.md

 ## About me

 My name is Igor Zięcina.
-I am young aspiring student finishing IT technical school in Poland.
+I am young aspiring tester and student finishing IT technical school in Poland.
 My main goal is to gain experience and develop my techstack.
 On this page I will be sharing my knowlegde gained from personal studies and research

 ## Tools